MarcTLaw/UltrahyperbolicRepresentation/README.md

 - To evaluate Euclidean representations optimized with the squared Euclidean distance, set the variable **evaluate_euclidean_representations** to True.
 By default, the script considers pseudo-hyperbolic cases.
 Also choose the variable **euclidean_dimension** appropriately.

-- Set the variables **time_dimensions** and **dimensionality_of_ambient_space ** to the appropriate number of time dimensions and dimensionality of the ambient space.
-For example, the directory "d_7_q_1" corresponds to the hyperbolic case (i.e. with 1 time dimension and 7-dimensional ambien space).
+- Set the variables **time_dimensions** and **dimensionality_of_ambient_space** to the appropriate number of time dimensions and dimensionality of the ambient space.
+For example, the directory "d_7_q_1" corresponds to the hyperbolic case (i.e. with 1 time dimension in a 7-dimensional ambient space).